-- Try to give the batter what he deserves when hits the ball, regardless of what the fielders do - If an error had no bearing on runners advance it I not shown there (example b). - A Sacrifice Hit can never be scored when there are already two OUT.
+- Try to give the batter what he deserves when hits the ball, regardless of what the fielders do. - If an error had no bearing on runners advance it is not shown on the runner (example b). - A Sacrifice Hit can never be scored when there are already two OUT.